The Studio Kill

 Charles Fleming is co-author of the autobiography My Lobotomy, author of the 1998 national bestseller High Concept: Don Simpson and the Hollywood Culture of Excess and co-author of the 2003 New York Times bestsellers Three Weeks In October: The Manhunt for the Serial Sniper and A Goomba's Guide To Life.

-Currently a staff writer covering motorcycles and automobiles for the Los Angeles Times, and until recently editor of the Times' "Company Town" section, Fleming has reported on the entertainment industry since 1987, as staff writer and columnist for Newsweek, Variety, LA Weekly and The Los Angeles Herald Examiner, and as a freelancer for Vanity Fair, Entertainment Weekly, TV Guide, Playboy, Time, The New York Times, The Los Angeles Times, New York Magazine, Spy, M Inc., US, Penthouse, McCalls, Los Angeles, California, The Los Angeles Daily News, The Atlanta Constitution-Journal and many other publications in the U.S., the U.K. and Japan.
+A regular contributor to the Los Angeles Times, covering cars, motorcycles and mobility, Fleming has reported on the entertainment industry since 1987, as staff writer, editor and columnist for the Times, Newsweek, Variety, LA Weekly and The Los Angeles Herald Examiner, and as a freelancer for Vanity Fair, Entertainment Weekly, TV Guide, Playboy, Time, The New York Times, New York Magazine, Spy, M Inc., US, McCalls, Los Angeles, California, The Los Angeles Daily News, The Atlanta Constitution-Journal and many other publications in the U.S., the U.K. and Japan.

 He also writes the popular monthly urban hiking column "LA Walks" for the Los Angeles Times.

 In 2007, he undertook a survey of the public staircases of Silver Lake and environs.
 The result: Secret Stairs: A Walking Guide to the Historic Staircases of Los Angeles.
-Published in April, 2010 by Santa Monica Press, the book hit #5 on the Los Angeles Times paperback bestseller list.
-In July, 2011, Fleming published the Northern California sequel, Secret Stairs East Bay: A Walking Guide to the Historic Staircases of Berkeley and Oakland.
-In 2015, Santa Monica Press will publish a third book in the series, Secret Walks.
+Published in 2010 by Santa Monica Press, the book hit #5 on the Los Angeles Times paperback bestseller list and has remained a top title at area bookstores.
+In 2011, Santa Monica Press published the Northern California sequel, Secret Stairs East Bay: A Walking Guide to the Historic Staircases of Berkeley and Oakland, followed in 2015, by the third book in the series, Secret Walks.

-His first novel, The Ivory Coast, was published by St. Martin’s Press in February, 2002.
-Its sequel, After Havana, was published in January, 2004.
-A prequel to the series, The Studio Kill, was published in mid-2014 by Asahina + Wallace.
+His first novel, The Ivory Coast, was published by St. Martin’s Press in 2002.
+Its sequel, After Havana, was published in 2004.
+A prequel to the series, The Studio Kill, was published in 2014 by Asahina + Wallace.

-Fleming is also co-author, with Steven R. Schirripa, of the New York Times bestseller A Goomba’s Guide to Life, published by Clarkson Potter in September 2002, and its sequel, The Goomba Book of Love, published in October 2003.
-Look for The Goomba Diet: Living Large and Loving It, in May, 2006.
+Fleming is also co-author, with Steven R. Schirripa, of the New York Times bestseller A Goomba’s Guide to Life, published by Clarkson Potter in 2002, and its sequel, The Goomba Book of Love, published in 2003.
+Completing the trilogy, The Goomba Diet: Living Large and Loving It, appeared in 2006.

 Fleming is also part of the adjunct faculty at the University of Southern California's Annenberg School of Communication & Journalism, where he has taught entertainment reporting, arts reporting and news writing.